 Heraklion Archaeological Museum: Situated in the island’s capital, this museum has the largest collection of Minoan artifacts in the country.
 Read about the museum here.

 Samaria Gorge: This spectacular canyon is 13 km in length and leads walkers through a rocky gully that is nearly 300 meters high in places.
+Check out this organized hike through Samaria Gorge to enjoy the experience.

 Lake Voulismeni: This beautiful lake is located in Agios Nikolaos one of the most picturesque towns in Crete